 Next, the court schedules hearings to determine the rights and obligations of either party, which can include property division, the assignment of debt, spousal maintenance, child support, and the custody of shared children.
 If parties cannot agree on how their marriage should end, the court will hold a full trial.

 However, most of the time, people come to agreements and draft a separation agreement, marital settlement agreement, or rule 69 agreement before their case escalates to a final hearing.
 Through the use of court-facilitated mediation or a prenuptial, postnuptial, or separation agreement, most marriages end with some sort of compromise.
-A divorce lawyer in Mesa could help protect your future regardless of how your marriage ends.
+An Arizona divorce lawyer in Mesa could help protect your future regardless of how your marriage ends.

 What’s the Best Way to Minimize the Negative Effects that Divorce Might Have on the Kids?